Ozuna hits 3 HRs in Braves’ 10-3 rout of Red Sox

 BOSTON (AP) — Marcell Ozuna hit three home runs in a game for the first time in his career and finished with six RBIs, leading the Atlanta Braves to a 10-3 rout of the Boston Red Sox on Tuesday night.

 Ozuna, who was 3 for 5, hit a two-run homer in the first inning, a solo shot in the seventh and a three-run blast in the eighth.
-It was the eight-year veteran’s second multi-homer effort in the last 10 games and the 10th of his career.
+It was the eight-year veteran’s second multihomer effort in the last 10 games and the 10th of his career.

+“He’s got a really good idea what he’s doing at the plate,” Braves manager Brian Snitker said.
+“He’s been unbelievable for a four-week, five-week span here.
+That’s got the makings of a really monster 162-game season.”

-Ozuna hit his first two homers over the Green Monster in left before launching his last to deep center to become the first National League player to hit three homers in a game at Fenway Park.
+Ozuna hit his first two homers over the Green Monster in left before launching his last to deep center.
+Ozuna’s second homer was also his 1,000th career major league hit.

+“Yesterday, I get one hit and (Braves assistant trainer) Mike Frostad said ‘Only two more away,’” Ozuna said.
+“Today when we (got) here, I said ‘I got it.’ … He said ‘Go hit a homer.’
+I said ‘I’m gonna try.’”

 Austin Riley hit a go-ahead RBI single in the sixth.
 Ender Inciarte, Dansby Swanson and Freddie Freeman each had an RBI for the Braves.